orangecms/oreboot/src/mainboard/starfive/visionfive2/README.md

 ## Run with kernel

 See <kernel.md> for preparation.
-We now assume that your Linux kernel root directory is within this oreboot mainboard directory here.
-We take the DTB from it to pass it on at runtime.
-Add both kernel and dtb to the build system.
-Edit `board.dts`.

-**TODO**
+When building oreboot, point to your DTB, and it will be added to the image.
+It will then contain
+- oreboot `bt0`
+- oreboot DTFS
+- oreboot `main`
+- your DTB

+The current build tool in `xtask` (see root dir) cuts the image to fit in SRAM.
+As we do not have a convenient tool for flashing at this point, that is the nicest approach for development so far.

+At runtime, oreboot will pass the DTB on to the kernel when executing the SBI.

+For convenience, use `run.sh` (adjust as needed).